-Theme Question/Concern Response Project Need/Information: Project Information What is the location of the new transmission line?
-The Project website (www.HydroOne.com/Chatham-to-Lakeshore) contains more detailed ortho-photo tile maps of the preferred Route Alternative, as well as an interactive online mapping tool that allows users to view the preferred Route Alternative in detail in specific areas.
-Project Need/Information: Project Need What is the need for the new line?
+THEME QUESTION/CONCERN RESPONSE Project Need/Inf ormation Project Information What is the location of the new transmission line?
+The Project website (www.HydroOne.com/Chatham-to-Lakeshore) contains more detailed ortho-photo tile maps of the interactive online mapping tool that allows users to view the preferred Route Alternative in detail in specific areas.
+Project Need What is the need for the new line?
 In Ontario, the IESO oversees electricity planning.
-They conduct routine planning to identify where electricity growth or demand is in the province and they work in conjunction with transmitters, generators and utilities like Hydro One to confirm how to best address these needs.
-In 2019, the IESO requested that Hydro One build a new transmission line that connects from our Chatham SS to our future Lakeshore TS to meet the significant amount of electricity growth in Essex County and the surrounding region over the next several years.
-Currently, there is only a limited amount of electric power, which can be transmitted by the existing transmission lines from our Chatham SS into Windsor-Essex Region.
-Project Need/Information: Electricity Rates What impact will this project have on my electricity rate?
+They conduct routine planning to identify where electricity growth or or conjunction with transmitters, generators and utilities like Hydro One to confirm how to best address these needs.
+In 2019 a new transmission line that connects from our Chatham SS to our future Lakeshore TS to meet the significant amount or surrounding region over the next several years.
+Currently, there is only a limited amount of electric power, which can be the from our Chatham SS into Windsor-Essex Region.
+Electricity Rates What impact will this project have on my electricity rate?
 An application will be made for this project to obtain a Leave to Construct from the OEB.
-Through this regulatory process, the OEB will make a ruling on the viability of proceeding with this Project at the presented costs.
-Every few years, Hydro One provides details on our plans for the transmission system via a rate application to the OEB.
-Through the rigorous regulatory process the OEB will then make a decision on our rate application, ensuring that customers are protected from any undue costs.
-Project Need/Information: Cost What is the cost of the Project?
-The preliminary cost of the Project, as indicated in a letter dated June 2019 from the IESO letter, is estimated between \$115 - 150 million.
-A detailed estimate will be provided before Hydro One seeks approval from OEB in late 2021.
-Class Environmental Assessment & Consultation: Class EA process What is the Class EA process that is supporting the Project?
-The Class EA for Minor Transmission Facilities (Hydro One, 2016) in accordance with the Ontario EA Act, sets out a planning and decision-making process that ensures transmission projects that have a predictable range of effects are planned and carried out in an environmentally acceptable manner.
-This process includes: Consultation with government officials; government agencies; Indigenous communities; potentially affected and interested persons, affected businesses and interest groups.
+Through this regulatory process of proceeding with this Project at the presented costs.
+Every few years, Hydro One provides details on our plans for the t the OEB.
+Through the rigorous regulatory process the OEB will then make a decision on our rate application, ensuring th costs.
+Cost What is the cost of the Project?
+The preliminary cost of the Project, as indicated in a letter dated June 2019 from the IESO letter, is estimated between \$ be provided before Hydro One seeks approval from OEB in late 2021.
+Class Environme ntal Assessment & Consultation Class EA process What is the Class EA process that is supporting the Project?
+The Class EA for Minor Transmission Facilities (Hydro One, 2016) in accordance with the Ontario EA Act, sets out a pla ensures transmission projects that have a predictable range of effects are planned and carried out in an environmentally This process includes: Consultation with government officials; government agencies; Indigenous communities; potentially affected and interest groups.
 Collection of environmental data and a description of existing conditions.
 Identification and evaluation of alternative methods of undertaking the Project.
 Identification of potential environmental effects of the Project and mitigation measures.
 Selection of preferred Route Alternative.
-As part of the Class EA process, a draft ESR is made available for public review and comment period.
-Class Environmental Assessment & Consultation: Class EA process Will Hydro One incorporate Indigenous Knowledge into the environmental studies?
-Hydro One will incorporate feedback regarding Indigenous Knowledge into the Class EA including, where provided, the route evaluation and selection process and the effects assessment of the preferred Route Alternative.
-Representatives from Anishnawbek and Haudenosaunee communities have attended field surveys.
-As the Project progresses towards design and construction, Hydro One will work with communities to identify additional opportunities to incorporate this knowledge into the planning and execution of the Project, including the Biodiversity Initiative.
-Class Environmental Assessment & Consultation: Class EA process Are there still opportunities for the Anishnawbek and Haudenosaunee communities to continue to participate in environmental studies?
-Hydro One appreciates and encourages the continued participation of Anishnawbek and Haudenosaunee community representatives.
-Hydro One looks forward to continuing discussions for the remainder of the Class EA, subsequent studies and other project activities as the Project proceeds.
-Hydro One will provide field liaison monitoring opportunities for Stage 2 Archaeological Assessment and natural environment assessments for the preferred Route Alternative.
-As the Project progresses towards design and construction, Hydro One will work with communities to identify additional opportunities for participation, including the Biodiversity initiative for the Project.
+Will Hydro One incorporate Indigenous Knowledge into the environmental studies?
+Hydro One will incorporate feedback regarding Indigenous Knowledge into the Class EA including, where provided, the the effects assessment of the preferred Route Alternative.
+Representatives from Anishnawbek and Haudenosaunee comproject progresses towards design and construction, Hydro One will work with communities to identify additional opportu- planning and execution of the Project, including the Biodiversity Initiative.